bloggertom/DungeonGame/README.md

 The project is part way through map generation.
 A maze is generated using a depth first implamentation.
 This is then turned into a map in the map builder.
-Once finished a character will be able to explore the map without.
-The generated maze is currently shown in the bottom left of the screen and as not been turned into a full blown map.
+Once finished a character will be able to explore the map and fighting off enemies to find the exit.

+The floor tiles make use of my other project the [TWTiledSprite](https://github.com/bloggertom/TWTiledSpriteNode) which takes a single of multiple texters and tiles them across the size of the sprite node.

 There are currently debugging tiles around the edge of this maze which will become the walls when finished.
 I have plans to try and make a stand allown